Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/configuration.md

 }
 ```

-*This example includes all the possible `mode` variations - you only need one text row per variable.*
+This example includes all the possible `mode` variations - you only need one text row per variable.

+**Copy the relevant block for your needs, not the entire example!**

 **Screenshot:**